ProjectOpenAccess/ProjectOpenAccess.github.io/readme.md

 3. _nella versione XML/RDF dei dataset MIUR sono specificati vari namespace fra i quali dicat, ma nessuno di essi è effettivamente impiegato_

-4. In the MIUR page of the csv D1 dataset there is no indication about the encoding of the file (if it's ASCII, ISO-8859-1).
+4. In the MiUR page of the csv D1 dataset there is no indication about the encoding of the file (if it's ASCII, ISO-8859-1).
 This problem can create various problems in the automatic computation of the data.
 In fact, a wrong encoding declaration during the analysis may create incorrect data results (some cells may be skipped for example).
 After trying multiple encodings, the only one that seemed to work without corrupting, using Python library "csv", was "utf-8-sig" ([see Python documentation about it here](https://docs.python.org/2/library/codecs.html#encodings-and-unicode)).
 An example of a script using that encoding can be seen in section 5.1

 ### 4.5 Updating the dataset over time